neelimanarra/git-demo/README.md

-This is firts git commit
+This is first git commit
+some more changes are made